How to Apply for a Japan Tourist Visa in the Philippines?

 If this isn’t your first application, the requirements remain the same, except for the birth certificate.
 Also, you might want to consider applying for a MULTIPLE VISA, which requires a little extra payment, but I highly encourage it, especially if you plan to travel to Japan again.
 You can download the application form HERE.

 III.
-SUBMIT YOUR JAPN VISA APPLICATION.
+SUBMIT YOUR JAPAN VISA APPLICATION.

 Typically, Japanese Visa applications take anywhere from 2 to 7 working days.
 It’s best to check with the agency for their specific turnaround time.
 In my recent experience with UHI, my visa was approved within just 2 working days.
 They usually provide updates, from when your application is lodged to when it’s ready for pick up.
 Just to make it clear, my insights are specific to my UHI experience only; other agencies may vary.
 For my multiple visa application, I paid P1,500 because my previous multiple visa had already expired. 🙁